What is the Weather Like in Tonga in December?

 Best Places to Visit in Tonga in December

 Celebrating Christmas is serious stuff for Tongans, so visiting more populated areas, like Nuku’alofa, can be a fun experience during this time of the year.
-Also with that in mind, domestic travel is often fully-booked between the islands with locals visiting family for Christmas, so it’s a good time to see what Tonga’s main island, Tongatapu, and the nearby ‘Eua island have in store.
+Also with that in mind, domestic travel is often fully booked between the islands with locals visiting family for Christmas, so it’s a good time to see what Tonga’s main island, Tongatapu, and the nearby ‘Eua island have in store.

 Tongatapu – Catch the celebrations leading up to Christmas in the capital, as well as in a few church services where the singing is sure to send shivers down your spine (in a good way).
-Otherwise, Tongatapu has much to offer in between intriguing historical sites, breathtaking limestone caves, island resorts, beach resorts and more.
+Otherwise, Tongatapu has much to offer in between intriguing historical sites, breathtaking limestone caves, forest resorts, beach resorts and more.
 Find out more in The Complete Guide to Tongatapu.

 December Packing List for Tonga